polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

 lambda2lisp:x:/-/*
 ```

-This means that if you convert Hyperlisp to p5.lambda, for then to convert it back to Hyperlisp, then all comments and additional spacing is
+This means that if you convert Hyperlisp to p5.lambda, for then to convert it back to Hyperlisp, all comments, and additional spacing, is
 lost during the translation.

 This is a conscious choice, for among other things, preserving bandwidth and CPU resources, when evaluating p5.lambda, and also transmitting